Welcome to the homepage of the Centennial Bulb, the

 pictures, stories, facts, and history.

-During 2014 several film crews stopped by to film our bulb
+Over the past 3 years several film crews stopped by to film our bulb

 for documentaries and movies.
 Dick Jones was on hand for a few

 of these and you can see the behind the scenes shots he took